Client authentication certificate and root certificate chain for CA connectors¶

 If there are only two tabs, then this will also be the last tab.

-About the client authentication certificate and private key in PEM format
+About the client authentication certificate and private key¶

 When using EJBCA, you were required to generate a client authentication certificate when you installed the EJBCA software on your server.
 Without this client authentication certificate, you can't log in to the admin console.

-You will upload the PEM file containing the client authentication certificate (which needs to include the unencrypted private key) to TLS Protect Cloud during the configuration of the custom certificate authority settings.
+You will upload the PKCS#12 or PEM file containing the client authentication certificate to TLS Protect Cloud during the configuration of the custom certificate authority settings.
+A PKCS#12 file includes an encrypted private key in the container, while a PEM file must provide the private key in unencrypted text form.

 You can also create additional authentication credentials for each of the CAs listed in the EJBCA server's list of CAs on the CA Activation page.
 This may be helpful in a case where you don't want to use the super admin client authentication certificate in TLS Protect Cloud.